Return to Home Page

+Return to Home Page

+>

-Since this class is being taught via the internet, we will not have traditional face-to-face meetings.
+> Since this class is being taught via the internet, we will not have traditional face-to-face meetings.
 You must do the assigned reading and submit homework assignments as you would in a traditional class.
 And you will have several exams over the course material—all completed over the web except for the final exam.
 Beyond that, much of your work in this course will be in the form of participation in a “virtual” class discussion.
 Frequently during the week, you will be expected to logon to Moodle and contribute to the discussion using a bulletin board format.
 This will require a fair amount of your time, but if done conscientiously, you will find that the class debate and discussion is one of the most interesting parts of the whole course.
 The expectation is that you will spend a total 3-4 hours each week participating in class discussion (note that we are using the time you would normally spend going to, waiting for, and sitting through lectures each week).
 As a rough guide, you can expect to spend 9 hours/week in work associated with this course (an application of the "2 for 1 rule").

-25% of your course grade will be based on weekly quizzes over the assigned reading.
+> 25% of your course grade will be based on weekly quizzes over the assigned reading.
 Please don't ask for make-up opportunities; these quizzes must be completed by the scheduled due dates (normally by Friday midnight).

-25% is left for your final exam.
-This will be a comprehensive multiple-choice test taken online and based on the reading and videos assigned during the semester.
+> 25% is left for your final exam.
+This will be a comprehensive multiple-choice test taken online and based on the textbook reading assigned during the semester.